SIIMA 2019 Day 2 Photos: Varalaxmi, Aishwarya Rajesh, Trisha & Others Have A Blast

 Terrific Trio!

-Trisha, Varalaxmi, and Aishwarya Rajesh posed from an epic photo, which went viral on social media in no time.
+Trisha, Varalaxmi, and Aishwarya Rajesh posed for an epic photo, which went viral on social media in no time.
 The lovely ladies sure know how to make an impact.

 Priceless